 Oftentimes, student stress can be avoided with enough forethought.
 Take note of your emotions, try to shift your mental state through changing your physiology and get back to work.
 Remember that no one can make you feel a certain way unless you give them permission to and that you have the responsibility of being in charge of your emotions.
 Once you become a master of your time and emotional habits, you can better predict and avoid these situations.

 Use time management tools

-Many students feel stressed simply because they haven’t worked out the time management principles that work for them.
+Stress in college students is common in those who haven’t worked out the time management principles that work for them.
 It’s understandable; chances are this is the first time you not only had to manage school, but also things like grocery shopping, laundry and setting personal appointments, like doctor’s visits.

 It can take a while to get into the swing of managing your time efficiently, but there are some proven strategies that can help.